castorini/pyserini/docs/installation.md

 Unfortunately, we are unable to offer more concrete advice since the actual path depends on your OS, which JDK you're using, and a host of other factors.
 + Windows uses GBK character encoding by default, which makes resource file reading in Anserini inconsistent with that in Linux and macOS.
 To fix, manually set environment variable `set _JAVA_OPTIONS=-Dfile.encoding=UTF-8` to use `UTF-8` encoding.
++ When installing with Windows, there are times you will encounter the error. `RuntimeError: module compiled against API version 0xe but this version of numpy is 0xd`.
+The solution to this is to check the version of your numpy.
+At the time of this writing, the latest numpy version is 1.23.2 which is incompatible with the API.
+We consider downgrading to `1.21.1`.This way the other dependant libraries also are compatible with the API version.

 ## Internal Notes